 Once a Key Adult (DSL) and their deputy/ies (DDSLs) have attended either an Operation Encompass briefing or completed the online Operation Encompass Key Adult training they will cascade the principles of Operation Encompass to all other school staff and Governors.
 All school's staff and Governors can undertake the online training.

-Our DSL undertook training 28th August 2024
+Our DSL undertook training on 2019

-Our DDSL undertook training on 28th August 2024
+Our DDSLs undertook training on 2019